 The way I would put it is like this: If the forgiveness that we received at the cost of the blood of the Son of God, Jesus Christ, is so ineffective in our hearts that we are bent on holding unforgiving grudges and bitterness against someone, we are not a good tree.
 We are not saved.
 We don’t cherish this forgiveness.
 We don’t trust in this forgiveness.
 We don’t embrace and treasure this forgiveness.

 We are hypocrites.
 We are just mouthing.
 We haven’t ever felt the piercing, joyful wonder that God paid the life of his Son.
 I mean, how in the world could I hold a grudge against somebody when I have not been offended nearly like God has been offended — so highly that he has to pay the life of his Son in order for me to be forgiven?

 This is not unique to Jesus.
 It is everywhere in Paul.
-He is talking to Christians when he says, “Have I not warned you before?
-Revilers will not inherit the kingdom of God.”
+He is talking to Christians when he says, “Do you not know that the unrighteous will not inherit the kingdom of God?
+Do not be deceived” (1 Corinthians 6:9).
 Then he adds: “Such were some of you.
-But you were washed.
-You were sanctified.
-You were justified in the name of the Lord Jesus and by the Spirit of our God” (1 Corinthians 6:9–11).
+But you were washed, you were sanctified, you were justified in the name of the Lord Jesus Christ and by the Spirit of our God” (1 Corinthians 6:11).

+In verse 10, Paul identifies a reviler as an example of unrighteousness.
 What is a reviler?
-Somebody who hates and holds grudges and is unforgiving and bitter, people like that don’t go to heaven, not because kindness earns heaven, but because kindness is the fruit of the Spirit which is given to those who have been broken by the love of Jesus and have embraced the sweetness of being forgiven even though we have reviled God.
+Somebody who hates and holds grudges and is unforgiving and bitter.
+People like that don’t go to heaven, not because kindness earns heaven, but because kindness is the fruit of the Spirit, which is given to those who have been broken by the love of Jesus and have embraced the sweetness of being forgiven even though we have reviled God.